-A lot of researchers have revealed that the light from our electronic devices could also contribute to our inability to get to sleep faster.
+A lot of research has revealed that the light from our electronic devices could contribute to our inability to get to sleep quickly.

 So, turn off all screens at least two hours before bed to help you get at least 7 hours of sleep each night.

 Work with deadlines